rishk19/CS253/README.md

 # CS253
 Assignment Submissions
-The folder Assignment1 has the c++ assignment solution.
-The folder Assignemnt2 has the shell scripting assignment solution The folder Assignment3 has the python assignment solution
+The folder Assignment1 has the c++ assignment solution.\n The folder Assignment2 has the shell scripting assignment solution.\n The folder Assignment3 has the python assignment solution.\n